IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

+* In TaikoJiro 1 but not 2, only integers are allowed for `<number-upper-numeral>` and `<number-lower-numeral>`.
-* In TaikoJiro, for `<number-upper-numeral>`, only non-zero integers are supported.
+* In TaikoJiro 1 but not 2, for `<number-upper-numeral>`, only non-zero integers are supported.
 Zero-duration measures can be constructed using a large `<number-upper-numeral>` value due to the limited timing precision.
 * In TaikoJiro, the last defined `#MEASURE` in a measure applies to the whole measure regardless of where it is defined.
 * In TaikoJiro 1, `#MEASURE`s defined in [a branch definition](#n--e--m) are partially reverted after [a `#BRANCHEND` or another `#BRANCHSTART` command](#branchstart--branchend).
 Not explicit defining `#MEASURE` after the branch definition section causes unintended behaviors.
 See [the `#N` / `#E` / `#M` commands](#n--e--m) for details.